What is a Hedge Fund?

 Hedge Funds to Invest in

-Renaissance Technologies is a world class hedge fund because they have a very lengthy and excellent track record.
+Renaissance Technologies is a world class hedge fund because they have a long, most-accomplished track record.

 Perishing Square Capital Management returned a whopping 58.1% to its investors in 2019, and is an excellent choice among top hedge funds.

-The Winvest Investment Fund is a Seattle based hedge fund.
-Industry leading transparency standards, accessibility, and top performance make this fund an attractive option.
+The Winvest Investment Fund is a hedge fund based in Seattle’s Eastside.
+Industry leading high-hurdle rates, accessibility, and top performance make this fund a good option.

 Top Hedge Funds